Eriatolc/dmit-esir-project/README.md

  * OS: Linux, Mac OS or Windows
  * Installation of [`nodejs`](http://nodejs.org/),
  * Installation of [`noble`](https://npmjs.org/package/noble) functionnal,
+ * Installation of `MongoDB`,
  * A [SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag) from Texas Instruments,
  * A Bluetooth 4.0 Low Energy dongle to communicate with the `SensorTag`.

 ### Installing `nodejs`

 Node.js is a server-side framework who allows you to use JavaScript on this side.
-You can follow the detailed [download](http://nodejs.org/download/) and all the install instructions on the [Node.js](http://i.imgur.com/xVyoSl.jpg) website.
+You can follow the detailed [download](http://nodejs.org/download/) and all the install instructions on the [Node.js](http://nodejs.org/) website.

 Node.js comes with a little package manager for its modules.
 It is called `npm` for Node Package Manager.
 It is accessible by the `npm` command.
 Be sure you have it after the installation of Node.js, we will need it after.

+### MongoDB

+You can install MongoDB directly by your package manager in most of the cases (here on a Ubuntu system):

+	$ sudo apt-get update && sudo apt-get upgrade	# get an updated system
+	$ sudo apt-get install mongodb 				# install mongodb

+You can find all the detailed install process regarding to your personnal distribution on the [MongoDB website](http://www.mongodb.org/downloads).

 ## Installation guide